 • Computer Science: modern programming languages from ScratchJr for the very young learners through object oriented high level languages such as Python and JavaScript for the more advanced students.

 We are currently designing course kits to compliment the electronics and computer science courses.
 The first specification of workstation and accessories kits for schools and students include our own packaging of several of the more popular Raspberry Pi OS distributions and compatible hardware.
-This is currently under review and likely will shift to a more standard mini-pc based solution as the cost/benefit calculation with RPI based solutions has changed.
+This is currently under review and likely will shift to a more standard mini-pc based solutions as the cost/benefit calculation with RPI based solutions has changed.

 Learning Environment